2024–25 Bangladesh Premier League (football)

-The 2024–25 Bangladesh Premier League was the 17th season of the Bangladesh Premier League since its establishment in 2007.
+The 2024–25 Bangladesh Premier League, also known as the Bashundhara Group Bangladesh Premier League for sponsorship reasons, was the 17th season of the Bangladesh Premier League since its establishment in 2007.
 A total of 10 clubs participated in the league.
 The country's top-flight football competition began on 29 November 2024 and concluded on 29 May 2025.
 Bashundhara Kings were the defending champions, having won a record fifth title in a row.